Typhoon of Steel (video game)

-Typhoon of Steel is a 1988 computer wargame designed by Gary Grigsby and published by Strategic Simulations Inc. (SSI) for the Apple II, Commodore 64, Amiga, and IBM PC.
+Typhoon of Steel is a computer wargame designed by Gary Grigsby and published in 1988 by Strategic Simulations for the Apple II, Commodore 64, Amiga, and IBM PC.
 A follow-up to Grigsby's 1987 game Panzer Strike, it simulates military conflict during World War II.

 In 1989, Typhoon of Steel was followed by Overrun!, which features an updated version of its engine and mechanics.
 It simulated hypothetical conflicts in Europe and the Middle East during the Cold War.

 Gameplay

 Typhoon of Steel is a computer wargame that simulates military conflict during World War II, covering combat scenarios in the Asiatic-Pacific Theater and European Theatre.
 Alongside its pre-made scenarios, it features an editor that allows players to create hypothetical battles.
-Typhoon of Steel contains a "Banzai" rule to impact games that get out of balance.
+Typhoon of Steel contains a "Banzai" rule to impact games that become imbalanced.

 Development

 Typhoon of Steel was designed by Gary Grigsby and published by Strategic Simulations Inc. (SSI).
 A sequel to Grigsby's game Panzer Strike, it reuses that project's game engine and mechanics, updated to focus on different sections of World War II.
 This design reuse followed a common trend for SSI titles at the time: the game systems of successful titles were often reused in subsequent products.
 Like its predecessor, Typhoon of Steel debuted in 1988.